-JASCO Applied Sciences (Canada) Ltd has been selected by Port Metro Vancouver and Ocean Networks Canada (see PMV's News Release) to provide real-time passive acoustic monitoring of vessel traffic in the Strait of Georgia, British Columbia, Canada, in order to study the potential impacts of shipping noise on marine mammals.
+JASCO Applied Sciences (Canada) Ltd has been selected by Port Metro Vancouver and Ocean Networks Canada to provide real-time passive acoustic monitoring of vessel traffic in the Strait of Georgia, British Columbia, Canada, in order to study the potential impacts of shipping noise on marine mammals.

 Vessel noise levels will be measured with consistency because marine pilots have been instructed to have every major ship approaching Vancouver pass near the AMAR Observers at a prescribed range.
 The listening stations will also be used to acoustically study marine mammals’ behaviour and their responses to vessels.